SeniorProject-TeamA/Senior-Project_Team-A/lib/less.php/README.md

 $ lessc input.less > output.css
 ```

-By using the -w flag you can wadch a specified input file and have it compile as needed to the output file:
+By using the -w flag you can watch a specified input file and have it compile as needed to the output file:

 ```
 $ lessc -w input.less output.css
 ```

-Errors from wadch mode are written to standard out.
+Errors from watch mode are written to standard out.

 For more help, run `lessc --help`